g-orgo/bot-messagecatcher/README.md

 	})
 ```

-I mean, you can do it directly in your main file but i abstracted it to a separated file so i can run them both in different consoles giving a safe integrity to your token life.
+I mean, you can do it directly in your main file but i abstracted it to a separated file so i can run them both in different consoles giving a safe integrity to my token life.